Bruc3U/Divorce_Analysis/README.md

 Source [Insider](https://www.insider.com/why-people-get-divorced-2019-1)

-Our goal will be to shed some light on the matter and figure out the main reasons to divorce thanks to machine learning.
+Our goal will be to shed some light on the matter and figure out the main reasons for divorce thanks to machine learning.

 # II/Data Wrangling: